poster983/Passport-Live/README.md

 This is the next version of Passport; rebuilt in NodeJS Passport Live is a modern web app for schools that helps them manage passes.
+## NOTE
+Raven and Sentry.io are included if you install the optional deps.
+You must include
 ## Installation
 NOTE: These instructions are assuming you are using Ubuntu 16.04+ LTS
 1. Install the latest version of NodeJS [Here](https://nodejs.org/en/download/)